dev-onejun/EEmaGe/papers/class-reports/System Design.md

 Focusing back on the image reconstruction, SSL and its downstream task has still adopted for the current model to achieve the exclusion of the supervision.
 EEmaGe is an autoencoder-based model architecture which gets an input $(e, i)$ pair where $e$ is an EEG and $i$ is an image.

 **Training** Two autoencoders which their encoders share weights with themselves comprise the architecture.
+Each encoder has a preprocessing block to feed-forward into the same encoder structure.
 Those autoencoders are back-propagated at the same time with a loss function MSE $\cdots (1)$.
 Specifically, the loss function of the compounded model is a sum of a loss from the EEG autoencoder $L_{\text{eeg}}$ and a loss from the image autoencoder $L_\text{image}$.
 The formula is written in $\cdots (2)$.

 $$
 (1)\ \text{MSE} = {1 \over n} \sum_{i=1}^n {(Y_i - \hat{Y_i})}^2 \\
 (2)\ \text{Loss} = L_{\text{eeg}} + L_{\text{image}}
 $$

 **Downstream Task** A downstream task is defined as reconstructing images from EEG signals with an autoencoder.
 Transferring the EEG encoder and the image decoder from EEmage, inferences of the autoencoder implement to generate images.
 This task can be differentiated with **1)** utilizing the autoencoder as a foundation model itself and **2)** fine-tuning the autoencoder to maximize its performance.
+Even though **2)** contains the supervision, the novelty of the research is still found on the proposal of the EEG foundational model.
 We will present the two cases to sound the performance of EEmaGe.

 #### B. Performance Evaluation

-To evaluate the performance, FID [15], the current standard metric to access generative models, is planned to use.
+To evaluate the performance, FID [15], the current standard metric to assess generative models, is planned to use.
 Unlike IS which evaluates the distribution of the generated images, FID evaluates the distributions from the original images to the generated images.

 ## IV.
 Implementation